freakmaxi/kertish-dfs/README.md

 it will lead the service to crash. **NOTE Always remember that Manager-Node is not scalable right now.
 It will work only one instance.
 I'm working to make it scalable.**

 - **Head-Node** has mongodb and locking-center TCP connections.
-Also, it serves REST end-points for file system manipulations.
+Also, it serves REST end-points for file storage manipulations.
 It means, it is a good idea to have 200mbit or powerful network connection.
 Head-Node will cache the uploaded file to process.
 So, if you are uploading raw 32GB file to the Kertish-dfs, you should have a powerful memory and swap space to hold the whole file in the memory.
 For this reason, you should have a powerful SSD Disk with a